BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

             })
         });

-   Here we see that when a URL change event occurs and the URL hash matches `#home`, the `index` method in `AppRouter.controller` will be fired.
+   Here we see that when a URL change event occurs and the URL hash matches `#home`, the `home` method in `AppRouter.controller` will be fired.
 In our application, we implement a different Controller for Mobile than for Desktop.
 This is just an optional way to handle differences between Mobile and Desktop versions of the application - the same routes will be handled by different controllers depending on the user's device.
 There is currently only one appRoute listed in AppRouter.js (which gets called if there is no hash tag on the url), but feel free to create more for your application.

 MobileController.js
 ----------------